Sustainability lexicon – All terms relating to CSRD explained

 Greenwashing: Greenwashing is a practice in which companies make misleading or exaggerated claims about their environmental friendliness or sustainability in order to create a positive image without actually taking substantial measures for environmental protection or social responsibility.
 This can be done through false advertising, unverifiable claims or the deliberate concealment of environmental impacts.
 Greenwashing deceives consumers and investors and can lead them to make the wrong decisions because they assume that a company is acting sustainably when this is not the case.

-GRI (Global Reporting Initiative): The GRI is an international organization that develops standards for sustainability reporting.
-These standards provide companies and organizations with a framework for reporting on their impact on the environment, society and the economy.
+GRI (Global Reporting Initiative): The GRI is an international organisation that develops standards for sustainability reporting.
+These standards provide companies and organisations with a framework for reporting on their impact on the environment, society and the economy.
 The GRI guidelines aim to improve the transparency and comparability of sustainability information worldwide and support companies in communicating their responsibility to stakeholders and society.

 IFRS (International Financial Reporting Standards): IFRS are international accounting standards developed by the International Accounting Standards Board (IASB).
 They serve as a framework for the preparation of financial reports by companies worldwide.
 IFRS sets out principles and rules for the recognition, measurement and disclosure of financial information.
 Their aim is to improve the comparability of financial reports and to provide investors, analysts and other interest groups with accurate and consistent information.
 IFRS are mandatory in many countries, particularly in the European Union.